-Teen driver injures 6 cyclists with his truck and isn't charged, community wonders why
+Teen driver allegedly injures 6 cyclists with his truck and isn't charged, community wonders why

 WALLER COUNTY, Texas — Waller Police are fielding plenty of questions this week after the teenage driver of a pickup truck, who injured six cyclists while allegedly taunting them, was sent away from the scene with no charges filed.

-On Tuesday, the Waller County District Attorney’s office even posted on its Facebook page saying the officer is getting inundated with phone calls and messages from people asking that very question.
+On Tuesday, the Waller County District Attorney’s Office even posted on its Facebook page saying the officer is getting inundated with phone calls and messages from people asking that very question.

 This past Saturday morning, Waller Police confirmed six cyclists were hit by a pickup truck, three were seriously injured.